alvarezmauro/SassBuilderForMavensMate-SublimeText/README.md

     }
 }
 ```
+Now everytime you save a SASS/CSS file located in that folder, it will be compiled and uploaded to your Salesforce thanks to MavensMate.

 ### You want to use SASS/SCSS for all of your lighning component
-Easy, create a config file in the root folder of your mavensMate project with the following configuration:
+Easy, create a configuration file (.SassBuilderForMavensMate-config.json) in the root folder of your MavensMate project with the following configuration:
 ```json
 {
     "project_path": "",